refinedev/refine/documentation/tutorial/routing/inferring-parameters/react-router/index.md

 Let's update our `<ShowProduct />` component and omit the `resource` and `id` parameters.
 Remember that previously we've hard-coded the `id` parameter.
 Now we'll be letting Refine to infer the `id` parameter from the route definition and dynamically fetch the product.

-We'll also switch from `useOne` hook to `useShow` hook.
-The `useShow` hook is a wrapper around the `useOne` hook and provides inference abilities unlike the `useOne` hook which requires the `resource` and `id` parameters to be passed explicitly.
+We'll also start using `useShow` hook which is wrapper around `useOne`.
+Unlike the useOne hook, it offers inference capabilities, eliminating the need to explicitly pass `resource` and `id` parameters

 Try to update your `src/show-product.tsx` file with the following lines: